mediachain/mediachain-docs/_docs/tutorial/moma.md

 }
 ```

 There's the original object!
-You can interact with the rest of the data in the same way with MCQL, the Mediachain query language that is very similar to SQL.
-See the [README](https://github.com/mediachain/concat#basic-operations) for more query examples.
+You can interact with the rest of the data in the same way with
+[MCQL][mcql], the Mediachain query language that is very similar to SQL.
+See the [Basic Operations guide][basic-ops-query] for more query examples.

 ## Going public
-See the instructions [here](https://github.com/mediachain/concat#going-public) to configure your NAT, register your node with the directory, and bring it online so anyone can interact with it.
+See the [getting started guide][getting-started] to learn how to configure your NAT, register your node with the directory, and bring it online so anyone can interact with it.

 ## Conclusion
 If you published a new dataset after following this tutorial, reach out to us on [Slack](http://slack.mediachain.io) so we can merge it into the Museum Node with the rest of the museum data!